-For inbound calls, TELUS sends 10 digits in the source headers (i.e., From, PAI, and Contact) and destination headers (i.e., Request-URI and To).
-For outbound long distance calls, Communication Manager was configured to send 10 digits in the source headers and 11 digits (1 + 10) in the destination headers.
-For outbound local calls, TELUS required 10 digits in the destination headers.
+For inbound calls, CBTS sends 10 digits in the source headers (i.e., From, PAI, and Contact) and destination headers (i.e., Request-URI and To).
+For outbound calls, Communication Manager was configured to send 10 digits in the source headers and 11 digits (1 + 10) in the destination headers.